AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/HarmAndHealing.md

 ## Attribute Loss

-Injury is represented by Attribute dice being stepped won from their Maximum size.
+Injury is represented by Attribute dice being stepped down from their Maximum size.

 Dropping to zero dice in any Attribute means risking serious and lasting consequences.